dgroomes/javascript-playground/README.md

 ## Wish List

 General clean ups, TODOs and things I wish to implement for this project:

+* Explore options to bundle the source code into a single HTML file.
+Why?
+I think the "single document" model (i.e. just a `index.html` and no other files) is killer.
+For a few reasons.
+For one, it's the only way to run JavaScript in the browser from a file (although I think browser vendors are experimenting with other sandboxed options I think...).
+Running code from a file is the most approachable way for a new developer.
+Makes the project approachable.
+The second reason is that I think a single document is easier to grok than a program with multiple sources (I didn't articulate this very well, but I mean it).
+* Incorporate the `draw-*.js` JS scripts into the `src/playground.js` runner script or detail the exact instructions to runs these JS scripts.

+Finished items:

 * DONE Parse commandline arguments passed to Node
 * DONE Node has some fancy console logging features in its standard libraries, like the `console.table` function.
 Is there